Shia Islam in Saudi Arabia: Ismaili

-The much smaller Sulaymani Ismāʿīlī minority, also known as the Seveners, differ from the Twelver Shiites in their acceptance of Isma'il ibn Jafar as the appointed spiritual successor (Imam), rather than Musa al-Kazim.
+The much smaller Sulaymani Ismāʿīlī minority differ from the Twelver Shiites.
 There are an estimated 700,000 of them living in the southern region of Najran bordering Yemen.
-They also have been subject to what Human Rights Watch calls "official discrimination," encompassing "government employment, religious practices, and the justice system".
+They also have been subject to what Human Rights Watch calls "official discrimination", including in "government employment, religious practices, and the justice system".

-Following the clashes in April 2000, Saudi authorities imprisoned, tortured, and summarily sentenced many Ismailis, and transferred dozens of Ismaili government employees outside the region.
-Underlying discriminatory practices have continued unabated.One major point of dispute between the Ismailis of Najran and the Saudi Government remains the building of a physical fence on the Yemen-Saudi border, which is opposed by the local tribes.
+One major point of dispute between the Ismailis of Najran and the Saudi Government remains the building of a physical fence on the Yemen-Saudi border, which is opposed by the local tribes.

 Unrest

 In 1997, the director of the Ministry of Islamic Affairs opened an office in Najran for the purpose of propagating Wahhabi doctrine to the local Isma'ilis.
 Saudi official Sheik Ali Khursan declared Ismaelis to be infidels because according to him "they did not follow the Sunna and do not believe that the Qur'an is complete", stating "We don't eat their food, we don't intermarry with them, we should not pray for their dead or allow them to be buried in our cemeteries."
 In 1997, the Governor Prince Mish'al ordered police to prevent Ismaelis from performing prayers during the post-Ramadan Islamic festival of Eid al-Fitr.
 "Anti-Ismaeli campaigns resulted in many arrests and flogging."

 In April 2000, responding to an Amnesty International campaign publicizing lack of religious freedom in Saudi Arabia, Ismaelis in Najran openly commemorated Ashura for the first time in many years.
 Shortly thereafter Saudi religious police "stormed a major Ismaeli mosque, seized many of its religious texts and arrested three clerics".
 Local Ismaelis, who are often armed, retaliated, firing on security forces and burning some of their vehicles and killing dozens of them.
 Approximately 40 policemen and members of various security forces (all non-Ismaili) were killed and many more injured.
 Saudi Army reinforcements swept the area and made many arrests.

-Dozens of Ismaeli government employees were transferred away from Najran."
+Dozens of Ismaili government employees were transferred away from Najran.